2014 Washington Street

 Each medicine intern accepts new patients every other day.
 Formal pass-off of night medicine admissions to the day teams occurs each morning during Morning Report, which is led by the MGH Chief Resident.
 New admissions are accepted by the admitting interns until 6:00 pm.
-Non-admitting (swing) days are typically shorter, and interns often can sign out by 4:00 pm.
-Admitting interns typically end their days by 8:00 pm to
+Non-admitting (swing) days are typically shorter, and interns often can sign out by 4 p.m.
+Admitting interns typically end their days by 8 or 9 p.m.

 Each team is supported by a dedicated Hospitalist attending, and there are no private attendings involved in the inpatient medicine services.

 Patients present with a variety of illnesses including coronary artery disease, cardiac arrhythmias, congestive heart failure, valvular heart disease, chronic obstructive pulmonary disease, asthma, diabetes and its complications, renal failure, stroke, seizure disorders, a variety of neoplastic diseases such as lymphoma and multiple myeloma, gastrointestinal bleeding, pancreatitis, pneumonia, pyelonephritis, and bacterial endocarditis.
 Given the communities from which NWH draws, the patient population is typically older, well-educated, and compliant with medications and follow-up, although there are certainly exceptions.

 There are many didactic sessions scheduled on the medicine service.
 Morning Report and noon conference lectures with lunch are scheduled daily.
 On a weekly basis, journal club, intern report, simulation training, and Grand Rounds are held.
 The MGH Chief Resident based at NWH leads many of these didactic sessions.

 There is one large surgery team that includes: